 - EPA Faculty increases that are competitive events or 10% or greater but under $10,000 will be reviewed on a semimonthly basis.
 Such increase requests are due to HR by noon on the 1st and 3rd Fridays of each month.
-HR must compile, review, clarify any questions; then the Chancellor must review and approve; and then HR submit increases to UNC-GA by noon on the 2nd and 4th Tuesday of every month, with the exception of December, when all requests will be reviewed on December 10, 2013.
+HR must compile, review, clarify any questions; then the Chancellor must review and approve; and then HR submit increases to UNC-GA by noon on the 2nd and 4th Tuesday of every month.
 Barring holidays, UNC-GA will attempt to have a response by the following Friday.

 15% and $10,000 or higher

 - Salary adjustments for EPA employees that would have gone to the campus Board of Trustees (BOT) under pre-existing policies must still follow that same path through Chancellor to the BOT and then to the BOG – such as increases that result in a salary which is at least 15% and $10,000 above the prior June 30 salary (other than for job changes pursuant to a competitive search or commensurate FTE changes, for example).
 This includes EPA recruitments that were posted internally only, as well as hires made through a search waiver.

 - Board of Trustees and Board of Governors Deadlines for Submission